RomanFrontEndDeveloper/roman-real-estate/README.md

-# RomanRealEstate 🏡
+# 🏡 RomanRealEstate

-Fullstack real estate platform with authentication, property management, and modern UI.
+Fullstack real estate platform with authentication, property management, and cloud-based image storage.

 ---

 ## 🚀 Overview

-RomanRealEstate is a fullstack web application that allows users to create, manage, and explore real estate listings.
+**RomanRealEstate** is a fullstack web application that allows users to create, manage, and explore real estate listings.

-The project is built with a focus on real-world architecture, including authentication, API integration, file uploads, and deployment.
+The project simulates a real production-ready system with authentication, API integration, file uploads, and deployment using modern tools.

 ---

 ## 🛠 Tech Stack

-### Frontend
+### 🎨 Frontend

 - Next.js (App Router)
 - React